 PRO TIP – bluefish are also called Blues, Savages, Marine Piranha, Choppers, Chompers, Skipjack, Bitefish, and Zombiefish in the USA.
 Big fish are called Horses.
 Young, small fish are called Snappers.
 In Australia and New Zealand, they go by “Tailor.”
 In South Africa as “Elf” or “Shad.”

 Species: Pomatomus saltatrix

 Similar Species: Mullet?
 The blues don’t look strongly like any other fish I can compare them with.
-Slightly like a mullet.
-Maybe.
+Slightly like a mullet or a Speckled Torut maybe.

 Weight: Average weight is a pound to three pounds, but they can get over 20 lbs. in Florida on the east coast.

 The world record for bluefish caught was on January 30, 1972 in Cape Hatteras, North Carolina.
 This massive world record fish weighed 31 lb.
 12 oz.

 Florida Record: Liz Yates on March 19, 1973, caught a monster blue close to Jensen Beach (Port St. Lucie) Florida weighing 22 lbs.
 2 oz.